AungThiha/KMPTemplate/README.md

 # KMP Project

 > ⚠️ **Project Setup Instructions Outdated**
 > Instructions provided in the file "How To Set Up and Run the KMP Project.pdf" is outdated.
 Fleet is no longer a go-to IDE for KMP project.
-New instruction will be provided before 14 Jun 2025.
+New instructions will be provided before 14 Jun 2025.

 ## Get the Precompiled App
 - [iOS - Setup Instructions](https://aungthiha.github.io/iOSAppAccessAutomation/pages/firebase-setup.html)